If you live in West Dunbartonshire then wherever you are, whatever the problem, we are here to help.

 Our volunteers and staff won’t tell you what to do – that is your choice – but we will explain your options and possible consequence you can expect if you choose a particular course of action.
 We want to help you take control of your situation and to get the best outcome for you.

-We offer both a drop-in service and appointments, but for anyone whose circumstances prevent them coming into the Bureau we may be able to arrange a home visit.
+We offer both a drop-in service and appointments, but for anyone whose circumstances prevent them coming into the Bureau we may be able to arrange a home visit - Please see our Current News section for any changes in our service provision.

 We want to give you the right advice and information as soon as possible.
 To help us do this, it’s useful to have information about your problem to hand when you contact us for help.
 What we’ll need to see or know depends on the issue but here are some examples of the kinds of things we may ask you for: